xllee07/musa-geocloud-assm02/README.md

     )
     ```

 3. Using the Philadelphia Water Department Stormwater Billing Parcels dataset, pair each parcel with its closest bus stop.
-The final result should give the parcel address, bus stop name, and distance apart in meters.
+The final result should give the parcel address, bus stop name, and distance apart in meters, rounded to two decimals.
 Order by distance (largest on top).

     _Your query should run in under two minutes._